PEtab-dev/PEtab/doc/documentation_data_format.md

 |...|...|...|...|

-where `datasetId` is a necessary column to use particular plotting funcitonality, and `replicateId` is optional, which can be used to group replicates and plot error bars.
+where `datasetId` is a necessary column to use particular plotting functionality, and `replicateId` is optional, which can be used to group replicates and plot error bars.

 ### Detailed field description